Common Swimming Pool Myths Dispelled

 Myth #3: Rashes, swimmer's ear, and red stinging eyes are caused by high levels of chlorine

 Ouch!
 Stupid chlorine in the community pool caused my baby to get a rash on his tushy!
 Rashes and swimmer's ear are usually caused by bacteria.
 Many times the rashes develop under the bathing suit, where the environment is warm and damp.
 Same thing for swimmer's ear.
 The bacteria get into the ear, water is trapped with it, and the bacteria thrive.
 To help prevent rashes, rinse promptly after getting out of the pool.
 You can use commercial drops, or drops made from one part alcohol and one part vinegar before and after swimming to help prevent swimmer's ear.
-You also need to shock your pool to kill the bacteria and maintain a safe, sanitary environment.
+You also need to SLAM your pool to kill the bacteria and maintain a safe, sanitary environment.

 My eyes!
 My eyes!
 Most of the time, red stinging eyes are caused either from improper pH or high CC levels.
 Your tears have a pH of 7.4, and any value too far either higher or lower causes irritation.
-Again, the presence of CCs indicate that you need to shock the water.
+Again, the presence of CCs indicate that you need to SLAM the water.